 If you don’t already have a computer, or your last one died, chances are you’ll want a new one for school.
 (Computer labs suck.
-Do they even exist any more?)
+Do they even exist anymore?)
 Get a discount from Microsoft on computers, accessories, tablets, and more.
 Even better, you can get the software you need to do your homework at a steal as well.

-How much is the Microsoft educational discount?
+How much is the Microsoft student discount?

 It depends on what you are buying.
 For most items in the Microsoft Store, the discount is 10%.
 Not a lot, but when you are buying an $800 tablet or a $1500 laptop, every little bit helps.
 So what qualifies?

 - Surface Book or tablets